aformusatii/ai-music-manager/README.md

 - **Spotify errors**: Double-check the client ID/secret and confirm the app is enabled in the developer dashboard.
 - **YouTube errors**: Ensure the API key has the YouTube Data API enabled and the quota is not exceeded.
 The backend returns helpful messages (e.g., "No YouTube results found").
+- **AI errors**: When the agent cannot run (missing key, provider mismatch, or model issues) the backend falls back to a simple YouTube search but will mark the track as failed if no match is found.
+Check `AI_*` settings and logs for details.
 - **yt-dlp missing**: Install yt-dlp and ensure the binary path matches `YTDLP_PATH`.
 - **Reverse proxy usage**: The frontend uses relative URLs for APIs and assets, so you can proxy `/api` to the backend and `/` to the frontend/static bundle.